keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 [Kubernetes container](https://kubernetes.io/docs/concepts/containers/)
 and define the task you want to execute.

-You can code a sequence of executables here that need to be run in order as long as they are executables that are part of the lifecycle workflow.
-Task sequences that are not part of the lifecycle workflow should be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.
+Task sequences that are not part of the lifecycle workflow and should be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.